adarch-gif/semantic_layer_poc/invoice_semantic_layer/docs/01_PREREQUISITES.md

 ```

 ## 5. Intake Workshop Facilitation Tips
-- Schedule a 60-90 minute session with cross-functional stakeholders.
+- Schedule a 60–90 minute session with cross-functional stakeholders.
-- Review prerequisites in advance and ask owners to bring artefacts (documents, screenshots, query results).
+- Ask owners to bring artefacts (documents, screenshots, query results).
-- Log decisions and gaps in a shared tracker; include due dates.
+- Log decisions/gaps in a shared tracker with due dates.
-- If disagreements arise (e.g., metric definition), note them as blockers and assign follow-up sessions.
+- Treat disagreements (e.g., metric definitions) as blockers with follow-up sessions.
-- Once all prerequisites show "Yes" with evidence, document the decision and notify leadership that semantic layer engineering can proceed.
+- When everything shows “Yes,” document the decision and notify leadership that the build can start.

 ## 6. Ongoing Maintenance
-- Revisit this checklist whenever new data sources or metrics are added.
+- Revisit checklist when new data sources/metrics are added.
-- Include prerequisite review in quarterly governance meetings to ensure artefacts remain current.
+- Include prerequisite review in quarterly governance meetings.
-- Embed the checklist in onboarding for new team members working on semantic layer evolution.
+- Use this checklist during onboarding for new team members.

-This playbook equips teams with a detailed, self-explanatory prerequisite framework to launch the semantic layer confidently and keep it governed over time.
+This playbook gives stakeholders a clear, well-formatted prerequisite checklist before launching the semantic layer PoC.